Mt. Juliet teen dies weeks after crash - NewsBreak

 Related

-A Portland couple is thanking first responders who helped deliver their baby boy after they couldn’t make it to the hospital.
+WARTRACE, Tenn.
+(WSMV) - A preschool teacher in Bedford County was arrested last Wednesday after police say she hit a 3-year-old girl in the head with a chair.
+Camryn Faye Hunter, 22, was charged with aggravated child abuse.
+The Bedford County Sheriff’s Office said the Dec.
+28 incident happened at...

-17-year-old facing charges after returning to scene of fatal hit-and-run in Tennessee
+17-year-old facing charges after returning to scene of fatal hit-and-run in Nashville

 A pedestrian who was struck by a car while crossing Murfreesboro Pike died from his injuries Monday morning.